agileobjects/BuildableExpressions/BuildableExpressions.Generator.Samples/README.md

 - Demonstrates using a source code string

-- .NET 4.7.2 class library, non-SDK project
+- `XmlSettingsGenerator.csproj` is a .NET 4.7.2 non-SDK class library project

 ## CsvGenerator